Senses run free by the beach, sand underfoot, visual highlights, waves arriving onshore, breezes and birds singing through the She-oaks

 Mindfulness in nature is a great tool for unpacking the chaos in your life.

 Our deepest origins are in the natural world – fact is, we are all part of nature.

-We elect to be so busy and impatient with our lives we accept the complications, noise and distractions invading our space as normal, often justified by denial.
+We choose to be so busy and impatient with our lives we accept the complications, noise and distractions invading our space as normal, often justified by denial.
 Yet we envy people who seem to exist in a lasting state of calm.

 For many of us, we have lost the art of opening up our senses and connecting openly with our primal being through the practice of mindfulness.

 Celebrity writer, presenter and activist Stephen Fry recently warned “a technological tsunami threatens to engulf us and redefine us without our consent……it’s dangerous realities that should concern us”.